 Desktop Computers recommendations vs your budget:

 OK so you thought about the alternatives but decided you need a desktop computer.
 That is probably a good decision.
 Next, where do you find quality and value?
 I have had great luck with the Dell Optiplex line.
 Some have lasted 15+ years and still going.
 Dell Optiplex are my recommendation for lowest cost per hour of use on a reliable computer.
 For standard business computers I recommend the extra value of a refurbished off lease dell Optiplex computers.
 There lots of spare parts available and there are lots of replacement in the event that your computer fails before your software goes obsolete.
-Look for a higher rated Amazon with great reviews on that particular Del Optiplex (great examples of Optiplex computers for $90 to $590).
+Look on Amazon or Ebay for great reviews on that particular Del Optiplex (great examples of Optiplex computers for $90 to $350).
 On Amazon or eBay you want ratings of over 90% AND over 100 reviewer scores.
-Avoid new sellers and low scoring sellers to avoid wasting time with scams.
+Avoid new sellers and low scoring sellers and you will also avoid wasting time with scamers.
 You will want to get a Microsoft COA sticker with the OS you are using.
-For windows 7 computers look for MS certified refurbishes.
+For windows 10 computers also look for MS certified refurbishers.
 All hard drives will fail.
 So you might consider a new hard drive or an internal back up or mirror drive.
-If you do not need over 100 GB of data an SD hard drive might be an affordable upgrade.
+If you do not need over 100 GB of data then an SD hard drive might be an affordable upgrade.

-The link is my Amazon list of best value computers.
+This link is my Amazon list of best value Windows 10 computers.
 Markets change rapidly and computers go out of stock so I try to keep this “Amazon Wish List” updated with several good options.
 Last I checked there were 12 good options on the list.
-Any of these should meet your needs.
+Any of these should meet most anybody’s needs.

-You will also notice that the Optiplex lines come in different sizes of the same model number.
-Generally size is more about desk space than performance.
+You will also notice that the Optiplex lines come in different size cases even for the same model number.
+Generally case size is more about desk space than performance.
 The sizes range from: Ultra Small Form Factor (USFF), Small Form Factor (SFF), Mini Tower (SMT) to Desktop (SDT).
 The larger form factors generally have spare open slots for extra hard drives and RAM upgrades.
 This explains some of the differences in the models in the wish list.

 Most people upgrading desktops keep their old favorite keyboard, mouse and monitor.
 Otherwise almost all monitors and USB peripherals are compatible with newer computers.

-If you are upgrading then some older printers are not compatible with windows 7 64 bit or windows 10 etc. There are too many printers to name or compare but a good base place to start is comparing against Printers
+If you are upgrading then some older printers are not compatible with windows windows.
+There are too many printers to name or compare but a good base place to start is comparing against Printers